- An essential troubleshooting list of things that cause high head pressure

 Other filter driers without the pressure access ports need to be checked by temperature.
 Using an infrared temperature gun is not always the best method in this case as infrared’s do not work very well on copper.
 I use a digital thermometer that has individual probes.

 The readout will give me the differential temperature.
 Usually, a few degrees is okay.
 Still, when you get a more significant number for a differential temperature from one side of the filter-drier to the other, then you have a restriction, and you need to replace the filter drier.

 Other restrictions can be the metering device getting plugged up with debris.
 I have found both the piston type and the TXV type with restrictions that caused high head pressure.
 In one case, I found a bead of solder was restricting the piston.
 That was from improper soldering methods, namely using too much solder.
 Another example was a TXV.
 Once I found the TXV, it was frosted.

 Replaced the TXV and the system returned to normal operation.
 Crimped copper lines can also cause restrictions.
 The satellite TV installer crushed the liquid line in an attic in one case, and the other case was unknown how it happened, but it was crimped and causing high head pressure.

 Non-Condensing Gases in the Refrigeration System | High Head Pressure Air Conditioner Heat Pump

-How can you tell there is non-condensing gases in the the system?
-The pressures will fluctuate wildly giving you a definite high head pressure reading.
-That is at least from my experience.
+How can you tell there are non-condensing gases in the system?
+The pressures will fluctuate wildly, giving you a definite high head pressure reading.
+That is, at least, from my experience.
 Has the system been accessed recently by someone?
 Is it a new installation?
-Hopefully, the homeowner will fess up like mine did when I found the non-condensing gases problem and you will be able to solve the problem much quicker.
+Hopefully, the homeowner will fess up like mine did when I found the non-condensing gases problem, and you will be able to solve the problem much quicker.